raphaelthief/SearchX/README.md

 - Supports verbose (-v) and very verbose (-vv) output modes for detailed context.

 ### Specialized Search Functions :
-- Email analysis : Using tools like Holehe and Ghunt to search email-related data.
+- Email analysis : Using tools like Holehe, GitFive and Ghunt to search email-related data.
 - Username lookup : Integrates with Blackbird and GitHub tools.
 - IP analysis : Provides information through APIs such as Shodan and VirusTotal.
 - Password breach checks : Verifies passwords against breached databases.